Written by Allie Delos Santos

 Determining Which BPO Roles and Responsibilities To Outsource

 - Is the business function a core competency that aligns with your strengths?

-- Can your business provide the service level you aspire to?
+- Can your business maintain the desired service level independently?

-- Do you need specific skill sets and expertise that are not available in-house?
+- Do you require specialized skill sets and expertise that are currently lacking in-house?

-- Are you spending too much time and resources on non-core functions?
+- Are you allocating excessive time and resources to non-core functions?

-- Is there an increase in demand but operational capacity stays the same?
+- Has there been an uptick in demand while your operational capacity remains unchanged?

-Any role or function you can clearly define and manage using standard operating procedures (SOPs) makes a good candidate for outsourcing.
-Before looking at common BPO roles and responsibilities, make sure to:
+Any role or function that can be precisely defined and managed through well-established standard operating procedures (SOPs) is a prime candidate for outsourcing.
+Before exploring common BPO roles and responsibilities, it is imperative to:

-- Perform a comprehensive review of the role you want to outsource to determine the return on investment (ROI).
-ROI often comes from decreased and reallocated resources or business expansion through increased capacity.
+- Conduct a comprehensive assessment of the role earmarked for outsourcing to ascertain the potential return on investment (ROI).
+Often, ROI materializes through resource savings, reallocation, or business expansion facilitated by increased capacity.

-- Write a clear job description and SOP that outline each step of the role.
-Include performance expectations and ways to manage them.
+- Draft a lucid job description and SOP that delineate each facet of the role.
+These documents should encompass performance expectations and mechanisms for their oversight and management.